refgenie/refgenie/docs/asset_class_specification.md

 ## seek_keys

 The seek keys are the most important part of an asset class definition.
-They define the files that will be sought for in the asset based on the asset class definition.
+They define the files or values that will be sought for in the asset based on the asset class definition.
-The seek keys are a dictionary of key names and template values that will be used to seek for files in the asset based on the asset class definition.
+The seek keys are a dictionary of key names and seek key schemas that include template values that will be used to seek for files in the asset based on the asset class definition.

+Each seek key schema must include:

+- **value**: a template string that will be populated with the variables in namespaces described below
+- **type**: a string that specifies the type of the seek key.
+The type must be either a [jsonschema basic type](http://json-schema.org/understanding-json-schema/reference/type.html#type-specific-keywords) or a special type (`file`, `directory` or `prefix`) is used.
+The special types are used to specify that the value is a file, a directory or a prefix of a file.
+This way the file existence can be checked after the asset is built.
+- **description**: a freeform text that describes the seek key

 This is the list of namespaces that are avilable to use in the seek keys:

 - genome (`str`): The genome digest.
 - asset (`str`): The asset name.
 - params (`Dict[str, Dict[str, str]]`): The _resolved_ input parameters.
 - files (`Dict[str, Dict[str, str]]`): The _resolved_ input files.
 - assets (`Dict[str, Dict[str, str]]`): The _resolved_ input assets.
-- custom*properties (`Dict[str, Dict[str, Any]]`): The \_resolved* custom properties.
+- custom_properties (`Dict[str, Dict[str, Any]]`): The _resolved_ custom properties.

 ## parents